SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 84. - Slay thy Enemies

 You can use your bonus action and consume one ranger spell slot to focus your hunting knowledge against your enemies.
 You have a bonus to attack and damage rolls equal to the spell slot level used up to a maximum of 3.
-Instead, if a favored enemy, you get advantage on attack and bonus to damage roll.
-This effect lasts for 2 + the slot level rounds.
+Against favored enemies you gain advantage on attack rolls instead pf attack roll bonus.
+This effect lasts for 2 rounds, plus 1 round per slot level used.

 # 85. - Spear Mastery